mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

 __Jetpack Package__: A directory structure containing Jetpack modules, documentation, tests, and related metadata.
-If a Jetpack Package contains a Jetpack Program and includes proper metadata, it can be built into a Mozilla application or extension.
+If a Jetpack Package contains an SDK Program and includes proper metadata, it can be built into a Mozilla application or extension.

-__Jetpack XPI__: A build target of the CFX tool that, when loaded as an extension by a supported Mozilla application, bootstraps a Jetpack Loader and executes a Jetpack Program.
+__Jetpack XPI__: A build target of the CFX tool that, when loaded as an extension by a supported Mozilla application, bootstraps a Jetpack Loader and executes an SDK Program.

-__Jetpack Program__: A Jetpack Module named `main` that optionally exports a `main()` function.
+__SDK Program__: A Jetpack Module named `main` that optionally exports a `main()` function.
 This module is intended either to start a program for an end-user or add features to an existing program.